 Public Health emergencies can occur at any time.
-The Toe River Health District and Emergency Management has developed plans for how to protect individuals during emergencies and disasters that could affect our county(s).
+Toe River Health and Emergency Management has developed plans for how to protect individuals during emergencies and disasters that could affect our counties.
+Emergency events can range from natural disasters like earthquakes, hurricanes, and floods, to man-made events like fires, terrorist attacks, and technological accidents.
+Being prepared can help save lives, reduce the severity of injuries, and minimize damage to property within the counties that we cover.

 - Prepare to be self-sufficient for at least three days